• About Texas Travel Talk

 Play Pickleball At Dreamland

 Just look at my mouth.
-That right there tells you I’m well into this game …and I want to win!!
+That tells you I’m well into this game and want to win!!
 Ha – it was just a lesson I had with Instructor Pam Boyd.
 Pickleball (one word) is the new craze among all ages …and now I’m hooked.

 If you didn’t know, pickleball is a game that resembles tennis.
 A smaller paddle is used as well as a net, but the ball is different, and the scoring is something to get used to.
-But all and all, a favorite sport.
+But all in all, it’s a favorite sport.

 4. Take A Tour At A Distillery